viennacl/pyviennacl-dev/README.rst

 and .NET Framework 3.5 SP1
 <http://www.microsoft.com/en-us/download/details.aspx?id=18950>`_.

-If you are building for a standard distribution of Python 3.3 (32- or 64-bit), you will need the `Microsoft Windows SDK v7.1 for Windows 7 and .NET Framework 4
+If you are building for a standard distribution of Python 3.3 or later (32- or 64-bit), you will need the `Microsoft Windows SDK v7.1 for Windows 7 and .NET Framework 4
 <https://www.microsoft.com/en-us/download/details.aspx?id=8442>`_.

 Having installed the correct SDK version, you will need to open an SDK